WebDevStudios/wp-search-with-algolia/js/autocomplete.js/README.md

 ![Basic example](./examples/basic.gif)

-## Options
+## Global Options

-When initializing an autocomplete, there are a number of options you can configure.
+When initializing an autocomplete, there are a number of global options you can configure.

 * `autoselect` – If `true`, the first rendered suggestion in the dropdown will automatically have the `cursor` class, and pressing `<ENTER>` will select it.

 * `autoselectOnBlur` – If `true`, when the input is blurred, the first rendered suggestion in the dropdown will automatically have the `cursor` class, and pressing `<ENTER>` will select it.
 This option should be used on mobile, see [#113](https://github.com/algolia/autocomplete.js/issues/113)

+* `tabAutocomplete` – If `true`, pressing tab will select the first rendered suggestion in the dropdown.
+Defaults to `true`.

 * `hint` – If `false`, the autocomplete will not show a hint.
 Defaults to `true`.

 * `debug` – If `true`, the autocomplete will not close on `blur`.
 Defaults to `false`.

+* `clearOnSelected` – If `true`, the autocomplete will empty the search box when a suggestion is selected.
+This is useful if you want to use this as a way to input tags using the `selected` event.

 * `openOnFocus` – If `true`, the dropdown menu will open when the input is focused.
 Defaults to `false`.